Why French Bulldogs

 why they have larger litters.
 French Bulldog litters are for the most part

-for my foundation dogs and I can tell you it was money well spent many
+for our foundation dogs and I can tell you it was money well spent many many

 years ago.
 I maybe got a handful of photos from the breeders before I brought